oduku1/SBA-308A/Readme.md

 # 🎌 Anime Higher or Lower

-A fun browser game where you guess which anime has a **higher or lower score** based on data from the [Jikan API](https://jikan.moe/).
+A fun browser game where you guess which anime has a **higher or lower rating** based on data from the [Jikan API](https://jikan.moe/).

 ---